 Pelham's residential population is aging while its school enrollments are declining.
 Most of the housing units in Pelham are owner-occupied single-family homes and the sizes of its residential homes have tended to increase over time.
-Over 90% of the population in Pelham relies on private wells, while some portions of the community are now experiencing water quality and water quantity issues.
+Over 90% of the population in Pelham is on a private well, while some portions of the community are now experiencing water quality-related and water quantity-related issues.
 Pelham's median household income now exceeds those of surrounding communities.
 This has resulted in Pelham having relatively high home purchase prices, a low vacancy rate, and a lack of affordable units.
-Pelham lacks an adequate housing inventory for the range of potential residents seeking homes in years to come; nor is its home inventory adequate to meet the changing housing needs of some of its existing residential population.
+Pelham lacks an adequate housing inventory for the range of potential residents seeking homes in years to come; nor does its home inventory adequate to meet the changing housing needs of some of its existing residential population.